drawing

 Overview

-The purpose of this package is to provide an implementation of True and Error Theory (TET; Birnbaum, & Quispe-Torreblanca, 2018) in the Julia programming language.
-TET provides a mathematical framework for distinguishing between true preferences and errors in option evaluation and selection.
-For example, a person who selects risky option $\mathcal{R}$ over safe option $\mathcal{S}$ may truely prefer $\mathcal{R}$, or may truely prefer $\mathcal{S}$, but committed an error during the evaluation process.
-For more details, see the section titled Model Overview.
+The purpose of this package is to automatically generate True and Error Models (TEMs; Birnbaum, & Quispe-Torreblanca, 2018) based on experimental design parameters.
+TEMs provide a mathematical framework for distinguishing between true preferences and errors in option evaluation and selection, and are often used to perform critical tests designed to distinguish competing theories.
+For example, a person who selects risky option $\mathcal{R}$ over safe option $\mathcal{S}$ may truly prefer $\mathcal{R}$, or may truly prefer $\mathcal{S}$, but committed an error during the evaluation process.
+This package can generate TEMs from a large model class based on experimental design parameters using metaprogramming.
+See the provided example for details on how to generate TEMs and use the API.

 Key Features